C3ETH/c3eth.github.io/CONTRIBUTING.md

 # How to Contribute

-We'd love to accept your patches and contributions to this project.
+We'd love to accept your translations, patches and contributions to this project.
 There are just a few small guidelines you need to follow.

 See the [contribution